nick-durcholz-vectorsolutions/FlatJsonConsoleFormatter/README.md

 # FlatJsonConsoleFormatter

 This project emits log messages as json, but constructs the log message differently than the default JsonConsoleFormatter.
 The default JSON formatter creates an object that is deeply nested, includes unnecessary information, and repeats log messages.
 This log message formatter gives you a simple collection of key/value pairs formatted as a json object that includes state and scopes, while avoiding unnecessary information.

 ## Breaking Changes in v2.0

 In version 2.0, default options were introduced to make the most common use cases produce more succinct log messages.

-* Timestamps are represented in UTC timezone formatted as ISO 8601 strings
-* Category names are truncated to include only the text after the lat period.
-Typically this means that the log category will be the class name without the namespace.
+* Category names are truncated by default to include only the text after the lat period.
+Typically, this means that the log category will be the class name without the namespace.
 * Duplicate scope keys are merged instead of numbered.

 To use old behavior, set explicit options in startup: